sovity/edc-ce/docs/getting-started/documentation/aws-s3-transfer.md

    - Select the `Security credentials` tab
    - Generate an `Access Key`: `Thirdparty-Service`

-### EDC Transfer

-The AWS S3 asset can be created using the EDC Management-API with the following payload:
+**EDC Asset with AWS S3 datasource**: The EDC asset can be created using the EDC Management-API with the following payload:

 {% code title="JSON" overflow="wrap" lineNumbers="true" %}
 ```json